 I do love my country for all its faults and virtues!
 Lots of my blog readers sent me emails asking if Morocco is a perfect place for tourism?
 I don't think there is such a place called "perfect country".
 If you decide to travel abroad, the choice of the place will depend on your expectations, planning and goals.
 Are you an adventure traveller? or comfort-five-stars tourist? or are you looking for long sabbatical travel?
-The most common questions I've received by e-mails or via private chat are:
+The most common questions I've received by e-mails or via private chat in Google or Facebook are:

 2-Is it safe to travel to Morocco?

 3-Are Americans or non-Muslims a major target there?

 4-Is it really safe to bring my "woman" with me for shopping or walking in the streets?